tafia/calamine/README.md

 #### Disk Write
 ![bytes_to_disk](https://github.com/RoloEdits/calamine/assets/12489689/1bde4d93-eb50-472d-bd4a-40471f39b2da)

-As the programs have no writing involed, I thought this would be a pointless exercize and an empty section, but Excelize is doing something very strange here.
+As the programs have no writing involved, I thought this would be a pointless exercise and an empty section, but Excelize is doing something very strange here.
 I have no clue what its writing.
 The other two had expected behavior.
 The programs had no logic for writing and therefore nothing was written.

 #### Memory
 ![mem_usage](https://github.com/RoloEdits/calamine/assets/12489689/fdc1129e-bc0f-4133-9a2c-9eb09d7c0390)